pattern

 magnitud

-Ex: It 's difficult to fully comprehend magnitude of billions of dollars in national debt .Es difícil comprender completamente la **magnitud** de miles de millones de dólares en deuda nacional.
+Ex: It 's difficult to fully comprehend the magnitude of billions of dollars in national debt .Es difícil comprender completamente la **magnitud** de miles de millones de dólares en deuda nacional.

 grandiose